mbabynames search ✿

 Philomena Brooke

-Philomena ("noble and strong") and Brooke ("small stream").
+Philomena ("lover of strength") and Brooke ("small stream").
 Two distinct meanings that create a name with range.
 At 4 syllables, Philomena needs a shorter middle to stay balanced.
 Brooke does that.

 Philomena Belle